frank-dspeed/frank-dspeed/README.md

 It also trys to algin Api's like NodeJS VM Module and WebWorkers as also importScripts to have a single way to deploy Web Driven Applications.

+## CapN is Born
+Out of All the Engineering on Concepts like Open PWA and later WDA as also diffrent other App Concepts we finaly Found a good Solution to code modular web driven apps its not a Real FrameWork as Open PWA Was designed it is more low level it is a Capability Based Nativ Protocol we Created Interop between that and ECMAScript Driven Applications via Multiple Methods and Interfaces.
+This allows Finally Fast App Composition.

 | Projects & Topic | MVP Done in % | Details
 | ------------- | ------------- | ------------- |